trustoverip/tswg-acdc-specification/spec/spec.md

 {
  "d": "EHwzy-K9FpNoRxCJp2wIGM9u2Edk-PLMZ1H4zpq06Uec",
  "u": "ZHwzy-K9FpNoRxCJp2wIGM9u2Edk-PLMZ1H4zpq06Uec",
- "cd": "",
  "ts": ""
 }
 ```
 Notice that the value of the attribute, `a` field in the transaction event, matches the value of the SAID, `d` field in the expanded attribute block.
-In this case, the value of the container SAID, `cd` field, and transaction state, `ts` fields are just empty strings as placeholder values.
-The transaction state does not yet correspond to a real ACDC.
+In this case, the value of the transaction state, the `ts` field, is just an empty string as a placeholder value.
+The transaction state may not yet correspond to a real ACDC.
 The blind for this placeholder attribute block may be updated any number of times prior to its first use as the true state of a real ACDC.
 This makes the first use(s) of the registry uncorrelated to the actual issuance of the real ACDC.

 Suppose that the Discloser has been given the shared secret salt from which the value of the blind, UUID, `u` field was generated.
 The Discloser can then download the published transaction event to get the sequence number, `s` field value.
 With that value and the shared secret salt, the Discloser can regenerate the blind UUID, `u` field value.
 The discloser also knows the real ACDC that will be used for this Registry.
 Consequently, it knows that the value of the ACDC, SAID, `d` field must be either the empty string placeholder or the real ACDC SAID.
-The Discloser can now compute the SAID, `d` field value of the expanded attribute block for either the empty placeholder values of `cd` and `ts` fields or with the real ACDC SAID for the `cd` field and one of the two possible state values, namely, `issued` or `revoked` for the `ts` field.
+The Discloser can now compute the SAID, `d` field value of the expanded attribute block for either the empty placeholder value of the `ts` field or with one of the two possible state values, namely, `issued` or `revoked` for the `ts` field.
 This gives three possibilities.
 The Discloser tries each one until it finds the one that matches the published transaction event attribute, `a` field value.
 The Discloser can then verify if the published value is still a placeholder or the real initial state.

 Sometime later, the real ACDC is issued as indicated by its SAID, `d` field value, `ELMZ1H4zpq06UecHwzy-K9FpNoRxCJp2wIGM9u2Edk-P`.
 The value of the Issuer, `i` field of that ACDC will be the Issuer AID.
 The value of the registry SAID, `rd` field of that ACDC will be the registry SAID given by the value of the SAID, `d` field in the registry inception, `rip` event.
 This binds the ACDC to the Registry.